AbhijithAJ/clrprint/README.md

  - Colorful output
  - Work's on IDLE, windows powerShell, Linux terminal
  - Simply input() and print() with clrinput() and clrprint()
- - Basic colors only red, green, yellow, blue, purple, and black/white (default)
+ - Basic colors only. red, green, yellow, blue, purple, and black/white (default)

 ---
 ## ABOUT